tadas412/refresh-app/README.md

 Bootstrap was a new experience for me.
 Surprisingly easy to use - can't wait to apply it to other small projects that I might undertake.
 Sometimes it was difficult forcing myself to figure out how to use Bootstrap to get something done (centering, etc) as opposed to reverting to raw HTML or CSS coding.

+Throughout production, I was fortunate to never experience any problems that I wasn't able to solve by simply reviewing documentation or researching online to find those who had experienced similar problems.

 <h2> Link to the corresponding Heroku site </h2>